wallabag/wallabag/docs/en/developer/paywall.rst

 Enable paywall authentication
 -----------------------------

-In internal settings, in the **Article** section, enable authentication for websites with paywall (with the value 1).
+In internal settings, as a wallabag administrator, in the **Article** section, enable authentication for websites with paywall (with the value 1).

 Configure credentials in wallabag
 ---------------------------------

 Edit your ``app/config/parameters.yml`` file to edit credentials for each website with paywall.
+For example, under Ubuntu:

+``sudo -u www-data nano /var/www/html/wallabag/app/config/parameters.yml``

-Here is an example for some french websites:
+Here is an example for some french websites (be careful: don't use the "tab" key, only spaces):

 .. code:: yaml